 Glam and Glitz

 If you’re not sure about wearing your hair down for your glamorous wedding, let this bride convince you.
-A show-stopping gown deserves an equally show-stopping hairstyle, and these cascading curls perfectly complement her glitzy gown.
+These cascading curls perfectly complement her glitzy gown.
 There’s no need for a veil when your look is this glam.

 This bride is ready for her close-up.
 Soft curls perfectly frame her face and add an element of romance to this classic bridal look.
 Simple pearl earrings and a daring, deep V-neck lace dress complete the vintage-inspired aesthetic.